 Managing Your Finances During Covid-19: 7 Practical Tips

-With huge changes to the current furlough scheme being implemented, it is likely that the COVID-19 pandemic will continue to have a crushing effect on livelihoods in the UK.
+With huge changes to the current furlough scheme being implemented, the COVID-19 pandemic will likely continue to have a crushing effect on livelihoods in the UK.
 With this comes the headache of further financial worries.

-However, with the right advice, you should be able to find it a little bit easier to manage your money.
+However, with the right advice, you should find it a little bit easier to manage your money.
 With that in mind, we’ve compiled these 7 tips to help you navigate these austere and unprecedented times:

 1) Check What Benefits You Are Entitled To

 It can often feel overwhelming trying to navigate the benefits system, particularly if you’re used to working full-time and have never considered state help in the past.
 If you’ve never made a claim before, now might be a good time to check if you are entitled to any benefits – particularly if you are undergoing a period of low or reduced income.

 Even if you feel apprehensive about applying for benefits, it’s important to realise that most people need a little help here and there in these unpredictable times.
 In addition, benefits are paid for from tax and National Insurance contributions, which means that if you’ve been working, you’ve been paying into a system designed to provide you with a financial safety net.

 You can find out information about the benefits you and your family are entitled to via the government’s benefits portal.
 Here, you can undergo a complete benefits check and apply for benefits online.
 You may even be eligible for an advance payment to help with any immediate bills, depending on your circumstances.

 When it comes to taking control of your finances, the first step is to understand when and where your money is spent.
 If needs be, take a day to review your monthly spending.
 Next, go through your bank statements and make a list of essential payments (such as your mortgage/rent, utility bills, groceries and so on), then try to figure out if you can cut any of your non-essential outgoings (media streaming services or fast food orders, for example).